-Stage set for May bank holiday heavy lifting over West Coast main line
+Stage set for May Bank Holiday heavy lifting over West Coast Main Line30.04.21

 Aerial photos show major preparations for the building of a new railway flyover at Bletchley spanning the West Coast main line this early May bank holiday.